-The volume is the amount of space that a substance or object occupies, or that is enclosed within a container
+The volume is the amount of space that a substance or object occupies, or that is enclosed within a container.

-The cube.
-This was probably one of the first toys you were given as a young child to build things with.
+A cube was probably one of the first toys you were given as a young child to build things with.

 It is something you never grow out of.